 Know your enemy, New South Wales.
 He is silent, he is destructive, and he is hungry.
 The subterranean termite is the bane of homeowners, capable of causing thousands of dollars in damage.
-As a homeowner, you would do well to keep an eye out for them.
-So what do termites look like?
+As a homeowner, you would do well to keep an eye out for them – Our pre purchase building inspection checklist can help with this.

 Let’s take a look at the life cycle of the termite in order to better understand the nature of the insect and how to protect your home against them.
 There are numerous termite types, though most exhibit essentially the same life cycle.
 Since the subterranean termite is by far the most prevalent, they will be the focus of this article.

 The termite lifecycle begins with the egg.
 A termite queen can lay as many as 30,000 of them per day.
 Queens have the ability to control the growth of a colony by the use of pheromones, which create additional queens for added reproductive capacity.

 When the egg hatches, a termite nymph is born.
 At this stage, the termite nymph’s future role is undetermined.
 The nymph will advance gradually through a series of moults to its eventual position within the colony: a worker, a soldier, or a reproducer.
 Depending on how the nymph develops through its life stages, its role within the colony is determined.

 Worker termites are the only colony members that can actually digest wood cellulose.
 The worker’s appearance is a translucent colour, 3-4 mm long.
 Blind, wingless and voracious eaters – they feed the rest of the colony by regurgitating cellulose from the timber.
 They also build the tunnels used for expanding the colony to access timber for food.